The fast-paced evolution of technology has made communication simpler! One important development is that of real-time communication.

 Scalability is another issue with such an app where you have to ensure that your source app is able to update, upgrade and keep up with current market trends and new technologies.

 In such a situation what are your other options?
-There’s a simpler solution that is cheaper, customizable, sustainable and scalable.
+There’s a simpler solution that is cheaper, convenient, and scalable.
+Not to mention - absolutely secure.

 CometChat is one such application that brings the world together effectively.
-It is powered by seamless video streaming, voice, text chat with a variety of innovative features.
+It is powered by seamless video streaming, voice, and text chat with a variety of other innovative features.

-WebRTC is a basic building block for CometChat’s audio video chat, conference calling features using its peer to peer technology.
+WebRTC is a basic building block for CometChat’s audio video chat, and conferencing features using its peer to peer technology.
 CometChat is based on WebRTC audio chat, WebRTC audio conference, WebRTC video streaming technology to bring its real-time communication to life.

-This WebRTC enabled real-time video streaming, audio embedding has made CometChat a full fledge on the go user collaborator chat application with soaring advantages and benefits.
+This WebRTC enabled real-time video streaming, audio embedding has made CometChat a full fledged on the go user collaborator chat application with soaring advantages and benefits.

 Some of the robust features provided by CometChat are: